 Ukraine (MNN) — Nearly 75-percent of the combat troops Russia deployed are now inside Ukraine.
 A United States official says Russian efforts to secure Ukraine’s second-largest city could sever eastern Ukraine from the rest of the country.

-“Eric” oversees a large-scale Bible translation project for unfoldingWord.
+“Arne” oversees a large-scale Bible translation project for unfoldingWord.
 Russia’s invasion is directly affecting his teammates in the region.
-“One of our project team members is inside Ukraine, and the other one’s across the border in Russia; his city is also close to the border,” Eric says.
+“One of our project team members is inside Ukraine, and the other one’s across the border in Russia; his city is also close to the border,” Arne says.

 “Movement is impossible.
 They can hear bombings in the distance; they can’t leave.
 Parts of the city have no water right now.
 It’s a dicey situation.”